awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

 The condition restricts the user to listing object keys with the `projects` prefix\.
-The added explicit deny will deny user request for listing keys with any other prefix no matter what other permissions the user might have\.
-For example, it is possible that the user gets permission to list object keys without any restriction, for example either by updates to the preceding user policy or via a bucket policy\.
-But because explicit deny always supersedes, the user request to list keys other than the `project` prefix will be denied\.
+The added explicit deny denies the user request for listing keys with any other prefix no matter what other permissions the user might have\.
+For example, it is possible that the user gets permission to list object keys without any restriction; for example, either by updates to the preceding user policy or via a bucket policy\.
+But because explicit deny always supersedes, the user request to list keys other than the `project` prefix is denied\.

 The preceding policy is a user policy\.
 If you add the `Principal` element to the policy, identifying the user, you now have a bucket policy as shown\.